Rob Manfred: Major League Baseball

 In 1987, Manfred began working with Major League Baseball (MLB) during collective bargaining.
-During the 1994–95 MLB strike, he served as outside counsel for the owners.
+Following the 1994–95 MLB strike, he worked for the owners as a labor lawyer on their negotiating committee, eventually taking a lead position.
 He joined MLB on a full-time basis in 1998, serving as the Executive Vice President of Economics and League Affairs.
 Manfred negotiated MLB's first drug testing agreement with the Major League Baseball Players Association (MLBPA) in 2002, and represented MLB in negotiations with the MLBPA when forming new collective bargaining agreements in 2002, 2006 and 2011.
 In 2013, Manfred led MLB's investigation of the Biogenesis scandal.

 At the end of the 2013 season, Commissioner of Baseball Bud Selig promoted Manfred to chief operating officer of MLB.
 The position had been vacant since Bob DuPuy resigned in 2010.
 Following the announcement of Selig's retirement, effective after the 2014 season, Manfred became a finalist to succeed him as Commissioner.

 On August 14, 2014, MLB owners elected Manfred to succeed Selig, beating Boston Red Sox chairman Tom Werner and MLB executive vice president of business Tim Brosnan.
 Manfred assumed office on January 25, 2015.
 He stated that his primary goals as commissioner were youth outreach, embracing technology, quickening the pace of play, strengthening player relations, and creating a more unified business operation.

 As commissioner, Manfred instituted rules before the start of the 2015 season to address the pace of play, including having batters remain in the batter's box and the installation of time clocks to limit the time spent around commercial breaks.
 For the 2017 season, no-pitch intentional walks were approved in MLB for the first time.
 The first Little League Classic was also played in August 2017, which received widespread praise.
 Before the 2018 season, Manfred introduced more rule changes to affect the pace of play, including reducing the time in commercial breaks and limiting player visits to the pitcher's mound.
 He has also advocated for expansion franchises, listing Portland, Las Vegas, Charlotte, Nashville, Montreal, and Vancouver as possible locations for new teams.

 On November 15, 2018, the owners extended Manfred's contract through the 2024 season.

 On July 26, 2023, his contract was extended through the 2028 season.
 In February 2024, Manfred said that he would step down when his contract expires in January 2029.